 MOD IAP/7A19/14

 52.264 The class of emissions to be used for data transmissions in this section should be in accordance with the most recent version of Recommendation ITU-R M.1798.
-Coast stations as well as ship stations should use radio systems specified in Recommendation ITU-R M.1798.
-(WRC-12)
+Coast stations as well as ship stations should use radio systems specified in the most recent version of Recommendation ITU-R M.1798.
+(WRC-15)

 Reasons: Recommendation ITU-R M.1798 is not incorporated by reference.
 It is proposed to modify the linking language in accordance with Annex 2 to Resolution 27.